EURECA

 Questions:

-2. What products are produced in the production of bio gas ?
+2. What are the outcomes of biogas production?

 Additional comments: